Békásmegyer

 Békásmegyer (Krottendorf) is a neighbourhood in Budapest, Hungary.
-It belongs administratively to District III.
+It belongs administratively to the 3rd District.
 Békásmegyer consists of two different parts, a huge high-rise housing estate and the traditional Ófalu ("Old Village") with older houses.
-Békásmegyer is divided into two by the Szentendre HÉV line.
-Békásmegyer bal-oldal (left-side) and Békásmegyer jobb-oldal (right-side).
+Békásmegyer is divided into two by Suburban railway line H5.
+Békásmegyer left-side or mountain side and Békásmegyer right-side or Danube side.
 The left side was an independent village until 1 January 1950, when it was merged into Budapest, while the right side was a water reservoir of the Danube river.
-Today 41,000 people live in Békásmegyer Microdistrict (13,394 panel flats) and a few thousand in the former village.
+Today 41,000 people live in Békásmegyer Microdistrict (13,394 panel flats) and a few thousand in the former village building.